gilch/hissp/docs/tutorial.rst

    >>> ('Three\nlines\ntotal')
    'Three\nlines\ntotal'

-Recall that the `str` type in (readerless mode)
-Hissp is used to represent Python identifiers in the compiled output, and must be quoted with the ``quote`` special form to represent text data instead.
+Recall that the Hissp-level `str` type is used to represent Python identifiers in the compiled output, and must be quoted with the ``quote`` special form to represent text data instead.

-`str`\ s in Hissp can represent almost any raw Python code to inject in the compiled output, not just identifiers.
+Hissp-level strings can represent almost any raw Python code to inject in the compiled output, not just identifiers.
-So another way to represent text data in Hissp is a `str` that contains the Python code for a string literal.
+So another way to represent text data in Hissp is a Hissp-level string that contains the Python code for a string literal.
 Quoting our entire example shows us how that Lissp would get translated to Hissp, because when quoted, it's just data: